Unusual Things to Do in the Algarve, Portugal, 2025

 Jump off a Cliff

 Cliff-jumping into the ocean, swimming in the caves, discovering beaches that are inaccessible by land…This is coasteering.
 A fun and energetic way to explore the fabulous Algarve coastline with versions for adults and kids, coasteering is a real hands-on way to explore the coast.
-Find some great coasteering experiences
+Popular spots include Sagres and Albufeira, as well as the amazing coastline around Lagos.
+Check out this coasteering and snorkel adventure in Lagos.

 Keep an eye on our Events Calendar to find out what weird and wonderful things are happening in the Algarve.